 Take my advice.
 Stop here for the pie.
 If you don’t, you’re nuts.
 I hate to be judgmental, but…

-Now, on to New Mexico!
+Now, on to New Mexico

 Glenrio, New Mexico

 I was so disappointed to learn that in 2023 Russell’s Truck Stop in Glenrio was bought by TA Travel Center.
 More progress.
 (Sigh.)
 I was afraid Russell’s would lose some of its character, but from what I hear, TA kept the best part, and you’ve got to see it!
 Why?
 Because there’s actually a car museum inside!
 I dropped a pin here, because I knew Gary would like it.
 He sure did.
-I did, too and I usually don’t give a hoot about old cars.

 Go ahead and gas up while you’re here.
 New Mexico is a wasteland when it comes to interstate exits.
 The state itself is freaking amazing, but you’d never know it by what you see from the interstate.
 I’ll tell you all about it later.
 Those are some stories!